|Author:||Yu Chunshun (余纯顺)|

 Well here’s the thing: Yu Chunshun is a tragic hero.
 He dies, leaving behind a shattered family and a dusty grave in the Northwest of China.
 Maybe the editors were still mourning, maybe they were scared to spoil Yu’s legacy – the words he had scribbled in his notebook during the years of his travels.
 So they decided to publish it all.
 This is of course understandable in a way, but it doesn’t help the reader.

 Here’s how to read this book: get both volumes, then read some of the diary entries of the first one.
 Read the last 50 or 60 pages of the second diary, the one about Tibet.
 Now look at the pictures and read the additional materials.

 The publishers included Yu’s very last diary entries before he perished in the Lop Nor.
 They also included articles written by the journalists who dared him to cross the desert in the first place.
 And they added one little thing, an article of just a few pages, written by Yu Jinshan (余金山), Yu’s father.

 It’s this short article, the father’s eulogy, that makes it all worthwhile.

 He starts out:

-Then he tells us about YCS’s tragic family background and about the hardships of his youth, and suddenly we begin to understand why YCS had to constantly prove himself the way he did.
+Then he tells us about Yu Chunshun’s tragic family background and about the hardships of his youth, and suddenly we begin to understand why Yu felt like he had to constantly prove himself.